Gowee/zhconv-rs/README.md

 zh2TW data55m           time:   [1.0773 s 1.0872 s 1.0976 s]
 ```

-The benchmark was performed on a previous version that had only Mediawiki rulesets.
-In the newer version, with OpenCC rulesets activated by default, the performance may degrade ~2x.
+<del>The benchmark was performed on a previous version that had only Mediawiki rulesets.
+In the newer version, with OpenCC rulesets activated by default, the performance may degrade ~2x.</del> Since v0.3, the Aho-Corasick algorithm implementation has been switched to [daachorse](https://github.com/daac-tools/daachorse) with automaton prebuilt during compile time.
+The performance is no worse than the previous version, even though OpenCC rulesets are newly introduced.

+Be noted that, OpenCC rulesets accounts for at least several MiBs in build output.
+If that looks too big, just disable the default features (e.g. `zhconv = { version = "...", features = [] }`).

 ## Differences with other converters
 * `ZhConver{sion,ter}.php` of MediaWiki: zhconv-rs just takes conversion tables listed in [`ZhConversion.php`](https://github.com/wikimedia/mediawiki/blob/master/includes/languages/data/ZhConversion.php#L14).
 MediaWiki relies on the inefficient PHP built-in function [`strtr`](https://github.com/php/php-src/blob/217fd932fa57d746ea4786b01d49321199a2f3d5/ext/standard/string.c#L2974).
 Under the basic mode, zhconv-rs guarantees linear time complexity (`T = O(n+m)` instead of `O(nm)`) and single-pass scanning of input text.
 Optionally, zhconv-rs supports the same conversion rule syntax with MediaWiki.